Threading creativity through the Black Country

 Arts Fundraising and Philanthropy – supporting The Black Country Funding Network for Arts and Culture

-Youth Lab in Wolverhampton has been chosen as one of ten teams from over 170 applications across Europe to join the Actors of Urban Change programme.
-The project will support young people to have a voice in the city’s future.
+Robert Bosch Stiftung supporting Actors of Urban Change – an international project with young people in Wolverhampton.
+Youth Lab in Wolverhampton was chosen as one of ten teams from over 170 applications across Europe to join the Actors of Urban Change programme.
+The project supported young people to have a voice in the city’s future.

+National Lottery Heritage Fund – supporting Finding our Funny Roots.
 Working with local volunteers, students and Poets, Prattlers and Pandemonialists (local performance poets) this support from HLF has been bringing a smile to faces as we research the roots of Black Country humour from 1950-2000.
 If you feel like a good laugh (or loff!) you can find out more here.

+The Space 100 Masters Support - The Space helps artists and organisations make great art and reach new audiences digitally.
 The Space offered the opportunity for 3 members of staff to take part in video training and up-skilling during our 100 Masters campaign, as well as providing a toolkit to make the most of sharing our short films.
-The training resulted in the making of several shorts about some of our talented 100 Masters from across the region.
-One of the videos became a viral sensation amassing almost 10m views on Facebook resulting in the subject, Caroline, being invited across the globe to share her talents.
 You can watch the videos here.

 Want to know more?